Most interesting landmarks of Central America

 - Historical center of Granada – Nicaragua, Granada.
 One of the most beautiful historical cities in Central America, with some 376 historical buildings.
 Established in 1524 – one of the earliest European cities in America which was a recognized urban center since the early years of its history.
 The architecture of historical buildings in this city bears Moorish and Andalusian influence.
 The city is a historical rival of León – Managua is chosen as a capital city in order to settle the eternal fight of power between León and Granada.

 - Historical centre of León – Nicaragua, León.
 In the central part of this colonial city have been preserved numerous ornate and interesting buildings in Castilian style.
 Founded in the present site in 1610, university city since the 1813.

 - Mamitupo, Soledad Miria and other densely inhabited islands of San Blas Archipelago – Panama, Guna Yala.
 Mamitupo and several other small Caribbean islands at Panama are densely covered with wooden buildings of Guna people.

 - Panamá Viejo – Panama, Panamá.
-The oldest European settlement on the Pacific coast of Americas, founded in 1519 and abandoned in the mid-17th century.
-City had a Renaissance planning with rectilinear street network.
+The oldest European settlement on the Pacific coast of the Americas, founded in 1519 and abandoned in the mid-17th century.
+The city had a Renaissance planning with a rectilinear street network.
 Ruins of historical buildings remain in this otherwise unbuilt area.

 - Portobelo – Panama, Colón.
 Small historical city on Caribbean coast of Panama, built as a part of Spanish trade route.
 Contains many valuable historical buildings from the 16th – 19th century.
 Around the city are many fortifications from the 16th – 18th century.